triangles-things/fish.project/README.md

 SO, here it comes:

-Contract address is: `0x80c1a36dcbdca742f59f09fda16c43e6ad877c2b` You can check that the code is actually the contract at Etherscan: https://etherscan.io/address/0x80c1a36dcbdca742f59f09fda16c43e6ad877c2b #readContract
+Contract address is: `0x80c1a36dcbdca742f59f09fda16c43e6ad877c2b` You can check that the code is actually the contract at Etherscan: https://etherscan.io/address/0x80c1a36dcbdca742f59f09fda16c43e6ad877c2b#readContract

 For the first birds, my address is `0xb8f7c360b194620da49a8af736fddf4e17177bea`.
 Feed it to `referral` method and you will get your landing discount.